 With a growing dependence on our mobile devices, these numbers will only increase over the years, making it vital to optimize your emails for mobile devices.

 Optimizing for mobile devices also means you will have to kill your darlings.
 That four-paragraph long piece you wrote for your email?
 Scrape it down to a few lines.
 Mobile content consumption is 90% of the time on the go.
 Consumption happens fast, there is no time to read extensive emails.
 The best mobile email messages are short, simple, and direct.
+You can also have your emails received as SMS messages by using an email to SMS gateway, and amplify your marketing efforts.

 A vital part of sending emails is the actual delivery of them.
 The odds of your emails hitting the inbox is called “deliverability”.
 To increase your deliverability, there are a few things you can do.